ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/modify_project.md

 ## Modify the Project

-Now modify the project to add additional computations to mimic computationally-intensive work.
+Now you can move on to add additional computations to mimic computationally-intensive work.

-You will now include additional code for the purpose of demonstrating computation intense work.
-Go to the `NetAspire.Arm.ApiService` project, and create a new file `ComputationService.cs`.
+Go to the `NetAspire.Arm.ApiService` project, and create a new file, and name it `ComputationService.cs`.

 Add the code shown below to this file:

 ```cs
 static class ComputationService